 This means you are more likely to connect with your customers through a social media site than many other forms of online activity.
 Use this to your advantage by advertising online and engaging with both potential and existing customers.
 Geomaps can now ensure you are also targeting directly to those in your area, whilst platforms such as Facebook Ads Integration allows you to communicating with those already interested in your business.

 Consumers have regained more control over the content they see

 With the likes of GDPR, comes many similar platforms that now allow customers to be more critical on the types of content they are seeing – even with social media.
 Facebook recently rolled out its new ad-targeting programme, which has given users more control when it comes to the posts they see across their news feed.
 If a consumer marks your post as spam, the less likely you are to see cut through, as the more a page is hid lden, the less Facebook will show a page’s content to future users.
 The key to combatting this is to ensure the content you produce is relevant to your customers.
 Use social media to find out their likes and dislikes and draft content that appeals to their interests.

 For many millennials, social media hasn’t been the disruptor in their lives, it has kept them connected and educated on their favourite brands.
 Ensuring you are using social media effectively is key to marketing success in the modern world.

-Learn more about Social Wi-Fi and our social remarketing tools.
+Learn more about Guest Wi-Fi and our social remarketing tools.